gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - The Virtual Images page displays a list of all images, local and synced, that are available to deploy.
 Available images include those that are shipped with |morpheus|, synced from integrated clouds, and uploaded directly into |morpheus| by the user.
     - This permission is recommended for those who are responsible for image management.
     -
+  * - Reconfigure Servers
+    - None, Full
+    - Determines access to Reconfigure from the Actions menu on an Instance or Host detail page
+    - Reconfigure allows for certain alterations of the Instance or machine, such as plan, volumes or networking
+    - This permission is recommended for those responsible for adjusting or resizing active systems -
   * - Remote Console
     - None, Provisioned, Full
     - Determines access to the console on a Host detail page (Infrastructure > Hosts > selected Host, VM, or Bare Metal resource > Console tab).
 The "Provisioned" permission gives access to the console only for resources the logged in user has provisioned.